provenance-io/walletconnect-js/README.md

 This is no longer the case.
 Verify if you need this module and configure a polyfill for it.
 ```

-To fix this issue, add the following plugins and module rules to your `webpack.config.js` (Note, having `file-loader` allows for svg logos to load):
+To fix this issue, add the following plugins and module rules to your `webpack.config.js`:

 ```js
 const webpack = require('webpack');